aksommerville/sevensauces/README.md

 ## TODO

+- [ ] Losses are reappearing incorrectly.
+- [ ] Shops sometimes showing an incorrect texture by item description, when empty slot focussed.
 - [x] Stepping into the cheat room, the first couple items you touch don't trigger.
 Feels like timing, is there a blackout period?
 - [x] !!!
 Getting texture faults pretty reliably at the first evening.
 Implement recording in Egg first to help diagnose.
 Probably need to rewrite graf/texcache.
 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone